godotengine/godot-docs/community/contributing/code_style_guidelines.rst

-There are no written guidelines, but the code style agreed upon by the developers is enforced via the `clang-format <http://clang.llvm.org/docs/ClangFormat.html>`__ code beautifier, which takes care for you of all our conventions.
+There are no written guidelines, but the code style agreed upon by the developers is enforced via the `clang-format <http://clang.llvm.org/docs/ClangFormat.html>`__ code beautifier, which takes care of all our conventions for you.
 To name a few:

-- Indentation and alignment are both tab based (respectively one and two tabs)
+- Indentation and alignment are both tabs based (respectively one and two tabs)
 - One space around math and assignments operators as well as after commas
 - Pointer and reference operators are affixed to the variable identifier, not to the type name